andreloureiro/cyclejs-starter/README.md

 This is a simple starter template for [Cycle.js](http://cycle.js.org/) apps.

 ## Installing

 From the command line:

-`git clone https://github.com/andreloureiro/cyclejs-starter && npm start`
+`git clone https://github.com/andreloureiro/cyclejs-starter && cd cyclejs-starter && npm run start`

-Then:

-`npm run app`

-On your favorite browser, hit `http://localhost:8080`.
-If you get the **Cycle.js Starter** title, you're ready to create a great Cycle.js app!
+## Usage

+### Development

+You can serve a local server at `http://localhost:8080` for your application with `npm run serve`.
+This uses [Webpack](https://webpack.github.io/) and provides live reloading (not hot reload) out of the box.

+### Production

+Build a production ready version of your app into `dist/bundle.js` using `npm run build`.

+## License

+MIT